This post shows how to build a deep neural network from scratch in Julia for the classic appication of building a clasifier of images of cats

 return param

-#Function to construct predictions given parameters
+end#Function to construct predictions given parameters

 function predict(X::Array,Y::Array,param::Dict)